 It is possible to anchor clear of the moorings to the East of the town, which is convenient for a dinghy mission to the slipway.

-Yellow and green visitors moorings off the town, near the slipway are maintained by the yacht club.
+Yellow and green visitors moorings off the town, near the slipway are operated by the Holy Island Ferry.
 The charges are £10 per night, honesty box on slipway wall, or pay at the Holy Isle ferry hut.
-Phone: 01770 600705 or link to club below:
+Phone: 01770 700463 or link to club below:

 Easterly winds are likely to make it uncomfortable in the harbour.